hasura/ndc-elasticsearch/docs/limitations.md

 ## Query

-- Native Queries and logical models are not supported
 - Nested relationships are not supported
+- Comparison by column value is currently not supported.
+- Order by aggregate is currently not supported.

 ## Mutations